 Service availability

 The availability of AePS services also depends on network connectivity at the banking correspondent’s location.
 Since the system relies on digital communication to verify your Aadhaar and process transactions, a stable internet connection is essential.
-In areas with poor network coverage, you might experience occasional delays or difficulties.
+In areas with suboptimal network coverage, you might experience occasional delays or difficulties.

 RBI Guidelines for AePS Transactions